admindatahandbook/book/testing/index.md

 ### Considerations When Deciding Whether to Use Differential Privacy

-As summarized in Section \@ref(sec:selecting-privacy-control-framework), differential privacy fits into a broader framework of privacy and security controls that should be applied across the information life cycle to appropriately mitigate risks of information harm.
+As summarized in Section \@ref(sec:selecting-privacy-control-framework), differential privacy fits into a broader framework of privacy and security controls that should be applied across the information life cycle to appropriately mitigate risks of informational harm.
 Within a coherent set of information controls, differential privacy's primary role is as a formal criterion for disclosure control that ensures limitations on types of *inferences* that can be made about individuals and small groups based on the outputs of computations.
 In other words, implementations of differential privacy (especially in the curator model as discussed and contrasted with other models for differential privacy in Appendix [A](#sec:trust-local-vs-curator)) modify summary information before it is published in order to prevent others from learning any information that is unique and specific to any individual who was part of the group being summarized.

-In the context of designing a secure and private information system, differential privacy is used as part of a collection of controls aimed at mitigating information harm while enabling some types of information uses.
+In the context of designing a secure and private information system, differential privacy is used as part of a collection of controls aimed at mitigating informational harm while enabling some types of information uses.
 Differential privacy is usually neither sufficient protection on its own nor uniquely necessary---and in some cases differential privacy may simply not be appropriate for the intended use.

-Three considerations are critical in deciding whether to use differential privacy: (1) how are recipients of protected information intending to use it, and how well do differentially private analyses support these intended uses; (2) what is the nature and degree of information risk to be mitigated, and are there serious harms that could arise from learning about individuals; and (3) what complementary and alternative controls are available for protecting the data?
+Three considerations are critical in deciding whether to use differential privacy: (1) how are recipients of protected information intending to use it, and how well do differentially private analyses support these intended uses; (2) what is the nature and degree of informational risk to be mitigated, and are there serious harms that could arise from learning about individuals; and (3) what complementary and alternative controls are available for protecting the data?
 Each of these questions is discussed in turn below.

 #### How Well Does Differential Privacy Fit the Intended Uses of the Data? {-}